 The focus of our executive compensation program is pay for performance.
-Accordingly, while we pay competitive base salaries and other benefits, the majority of our Named Executive Officers' compensation opportunity is based on variable pay.
-During 2011, the compensation of our Named Executive Officers primarily consisted of base salary, an annual cash incentive award, and long-term equity incentive awards.
-For 2011, 61% of our chief executive officer's compensation was delivered in the form of variable annual cash incentives or long-term equity incentives, and, on average, 57% of our other Named Executive Officers' compensation was delivered in the form of variable annual cash incentives or long-term equity incentives, in each case excluding the value of all other types of compensation, such as benefits.
+Accordingly, while we pay competitive base salaries and other benefits, the majority of our Named Executive Officers' compensation opportunity is based on variable pay relating to company performance.
+During 2012, the compensation of our Named Executive Officers primarily consisted of base salary, an annual cash incentive award, and long-term equity incentive awards in the forms of time-based restricted stock units (except for our chief executive officer) and performance-based restricted stock units.
+For 2012, our chief executive officer and our other Named Executive Officers (excluding our president and chief operating officer) were eligible to earn up to approximately 75% and 61% (on average), respectively, of their total cash and equity compensation in the form of variable annual cash incentives and long-term equity incentives, in each case excluding the value of all other types of compensation, such as benefits.

-The following charts illustrate the 2011 pay mix of our chief executive officer and the average pay mix of our other Named Executive Officers.
-For purposes of the charts, the annual cash incentive amounts represent bonus amounts earned in 2011 but paid in 2012.
-The long term equity incentive amounts consist of the grant date fair value of the restricted stock units granted in 2011, computed in accordance with FASB ASC Topic 718.
+The following charts illustrate the 2012 pay mix of our chief executive officer and the average pay mix of our other Named Executive Officers (excluding our president and chief operating officer).
+For purposes of the charts, the annual cash incentive and long-term equity incentive percentages are calculated based on the target incentives, assuming all performance criteria were met and cash bonuses were awarded and performance-based restricted stock units were earned at 100% of the target level.
+The amounts calculated and represented in the charts below do not reflect the actual amounts awarded to our chief executive officer and other Named Executive Officers.
+The long term equity incentive percentages are calculated using the grant date fair value of the restricted stock units underlying the target long-term equity incentive, computed in accordance with FASB ASC Topic 718.
 The charts do not account for payments we make for health and life insurance benefits and 401(k) matching contributions that are generally available to our employees.